tinymce/tinymce-docs/CONTRIBUTING.md

 Such as: For information on creating links, see: &lt;link&gt;.

 self-hosted
 : The preferred way to refer to an on-premises deployment of our technology.

 self-hosted premium plugins
 : Preferred.
 Do not use *premium plugin SDKs*.

 should or must
-: Avoid using *must* or *should* Only use where it is unavoidable.
+: Avoid using *must* or *should*.
+Only use where it is unavoidable.

 submenu
-: Use *submenu* Do not use *sub-menu* or *sub menu*.
+: Use *submenu*.
+Do not use *sub-menu* or *sub menu*.

 Software as a Service (SaaS)
 : Spell out on the first mention in a section for general audience.
 For a technical audience, it is always OK to use SaaS.